Ethylene Purification Process (Cold Section)

-In the purification (cold) section, gases are dried and refrigerated via cold boxes to separate the various products (methane/hydrogen, ethylene, propylene, butadiene) by fractionation (distillation).
+In the purification (cold) section, gases are dried and refrigerated via cold boxes in ethylene plant to separate the various products (methane/hydrogen, ethylene, propylene, butadiene) by fractionation (distillation).

 Below, we’ve listed challenges in the cold section and where our filtration and separation solutions can help.

 - Molecular Sieve Protection: This process involves removing liquid from the feed gas.
 By protecting this unit against liquid, the results are less regeneration (rapid ageing prevention) and longer lifetime.
 Pall’s SepraSol™ L/G Coalescers will help in this application to remove hydrocarbon from the gas phase.

 - Cold Box Protection: Consisting of a series of cryogenic heat exchangers, cold refrigerant is evaporated and cools incoming cracked gas before fractionation.
 This is highly energy intensive as the entire operation is done at very low temperatures.
 Product gas from cold box is sent to demethanizer tower(s) where methane/hydrogen are removed.

 Fine micron solid particles can be released from the upstream molecular sieve driers due to abrasion of the beads or to the degradation of the beads if liquid ingression takes place in the driers.
 This results in fouling of cryogenic heat exchangers and increase in delta P.